abrahamnunes/belt/README.md

 # belt
-My personal utility belt with functions I use commonly.
+My personal utility belt with functions I use commonly and want to stop rewriting every time.